Catherine22/ClassLoader/README.md

     c = findBootstrapClassOrNull(name);
 }
 ```
-Still not found, so we start to load the class by ourselves.
+Still not found, so we start to load the class ourselves.
 ```java
 findClass(name);
 ```